 An Oasis In A Connected World

 Twenties tones sweeten the evening air surrounding the Two Moon Hotel restaurant.
 Amok and Anchor set the pace for a relaxing stay in this sleepy town at the base of Bokor National Park, The Hill as it’s locally known.
-Retired teachers, curved Dutchmen, and renegade backpackers gel together with glue long forgotten in the cities of the West.
+Retired teachers, WAYWARD Dutchmen and renegade backpackers gel together with A glue long forgotten in the BUSTLING cities of the West....

-It’s only just light, but the beer still flows in the local bar, music spilling out across the neighborhood un-apologetically.
-Ex-rockers, aging hippies, millionaires and gangsters hug the bar to refill their glasses and retell tall stories to friends old and new alike.
+It’s only just light but the beer still flows in the local bar, music spilling out across the neighborhood un-apologetically.
+Ex-rockers, aging hippies, millionaires and wannabe gangsters hug the bar to refill their glasses and tell tall stories to friends old and new alike.
 As stories go, you can’t get much taller.
-Vintage guitars are tonight’s topic as a once superstar drummer turned guitar mechanic recounts his hedonistic history of stardom to eager ears and full glasses.
-Retiring to the Two Moons Lodge next door I can still hear the laughter and gasps, the clinking of glass on wood and the sticky sweet scent of bud on the air.
+Vintage guitars are tonight’s topic as a once superstar drummer-turned-guitar-mechanic recounts his hedonistic history of stardom to eager ears and full glasses.
+Retiring to my 8 dollar room at the Two Moons Lodge next door I can still hear the gentle laughter and gasps, the clinking of glass on wood and catch a faint smell of sticky sweet bud in the air.

-A small table fan bolted to the wall provides mild relief from the heavy summer night sweats, Geckos chat happily all night about the latest gossip from Kampot and the local dog pack digs up the freshly preened garden.
+A small table-fan bolted to the wall provides mild relief from the heavy summer night-sweats, Geckos chat happily all night long about the latest gossip from Kampot as the local dog pack digs up a freshly preened garden.